silverstripe/silverstripe-subsites/docs/en/introduction.md

 Subsites is a module to allow you manage multiple related sites from a single CMS interface.

 When Subsites is installed your existing site is defined as the main site, you will be then be able to create related subsites under the main site.

-So for example you may have an international presence and you want to create a subsite for a country where you do business which is geared just for that market.
-You could create a subsite for this and have all information related to that country kept under this subsite, you can also set up a subdomain for this site.

 One of the benefits of subsites is that it is easy to copy pages between the subsites and you have access to all of the assets across all of the subsites.